Genivia/ugrep/README.md

     ugrep -R -b -tc++ 'main' .

-To display the file name, line and column numbers of matches in `main.cpp`, with spaces and tabs to space the columns apart:
+To display the file name, line and column numbers of matches in `myfile.cpp`, with spaces and tabs to space the columns apart:

-    ugrep -THnk 'main' main.cpp
+    ugrep -THnk 'main' myfile.cpp

 ### Using colors with --color